Revivals and quantum carpets for the relativistic Schr\"odinger equation: Discussions

 \subsection{Revival times in the relativistic regime}

 Revival times have seldom been discussed for relativistic models.
 An exception is in a massive Dirac particle constrained to move on a ring \cite{Strange,Chamizo}.
 On the other hand, in a slightly relativistic situation (that can be seen as an approximation of the Salpeter equation), quantum revivals have been observed \cite{Schleich}.
-Nevertheless, it was difficult to observe them as this required a fine tuning.
+Nevertheless, it was difficult to observe them as this required fine tuning.

 Here we have shown the existence of revivals for any regime in this relativistic model.
 We derived revival times of any order (see Appendix \ref{sec:annex}) in the Salpeter model valid for any value of the initial velocity.
+As the series given, by equation (\ref{eq:E_decompose}) is infinite, we have no complete revival in contrast to the non-relativistic case.
+This means that the pattern of canals and ridges will start to blur after a sufficiently long time due to the effect of the higher order terms in equation (\ref{eq:time}).
 Finally, we linked these revival times to classical periods highlighting the appearance of purely relativistic terms.